The Therapy Journal

 The Power of Coming Back: Lewis Capaldi, Vulnerability, and the Quiet Strength of Resilience

-Resilience doesn’t usually arrive with drama or fanfare.
-It grows quietly, through honesty, support, and the courage to keep showing up.
-Using Lewis Capaldi’s return to the stage as a reflection point, this piece explores why the same qualities that heal us in therapy, connection, patience, and self-belief also sustain us in life.
+Using Lewis Capaldiβs return to the stage as a reflection point, this post explores why the same qualities that heal us in therapy, connection, patience, and self-belief also sustain us in life.
+Resilience grows quietly, through honesty, support, and the courage to keep showing up.